 /change_state which changes the value of

 state = True but it takes some time say around 10 15 sec.
 Now you want this state change to be shown using

 Yes you will keep calling this url

 /state every second to get the state and show the data.
-This is called pooling.
+This is called polling.
 So what is wrong here?

 This increases load on your server.
 If each one using you servers keep calling these url every second the load on server will increase exponentially.
 Every new user will add 60 RPM(Request Per Minute) to the server.
 This is huge.
 You don’t want your servers to be flooded with these requests.

-So pooling uses pull mechanism to that if ask the server for the data.
+So polling uses pull mechanism to that if ask the server for the data.

 So can we use push mechanism also?